A Guest Blog by Michele Morin

 – Michele Morin

 Michele Morin is a teacher, reader, writer, and gardener who blogs at Living Our Days.
-She has been married to an unreasonably patient husband for nearly 30 years, and their four children are growing up at an alarming rate.
-She has two adorable grandchildren and is active in educational ministries with her local church.
+She has been married to an unreasonably patient husband for nearly 30 years and is active in educational ministries with her local church.
 Michele loves hot tea, well-crafted sentences, and days at the ocean with the whole family.
 She laments biblical illiteracy, finds joy in sitting around a table surrounded by women with open Bibles, and advocates for the prudent use of “little minutes.”
 You can also connect with Michele on Facebook, Instagram, and Twitter.